onyx-and-iris/vban-cmd-python/README.md

 ```

 #### Connection:
-For sending a text request (remote set) several configuration options are available:
+For sending a text request (sendtext or set_rt) several configuration options are available:
 - `ip`: remote address
 - `streamname`: default 'Command1'
 - `port`: default 6990
+- `channel`: from 0 to 255
 - `bps`: bitrate of stream, default 0 should be safe for most cases.
+only applies to `sendtext`:
+- `delay`: default 0.001

 Pass these values as arguments to vban_cmd.connect() as show in the example below.